sanujkul/MSP432-TI-RTOS-CCS/README.md

 ## A. TI - RTOS Projects:

+### 0. TI-RTOS APIs used:
+(to be added)

 ### 1. TI-RTOS-01-blink
+This is first project using TI-RTOS APIs.
+This project has only 1 task that toggles the LED.
+Task yields CPU for 1000 SYSTICKS after completion.

 ### 2. TI-RTOS-02-idle_thread
+In this project, an ideal thread is created in the static way.
+Ideal thread is thread that uses processor when no other tasks or SWIs or HWIs is using processor.
+Ideal task has lowest priority.

 ### 3. TI-RTOS-03-Hwis_Thread
 ### 4. TI-RTOS-04-Hwis_thread_dynamic
 ### 5. TI-RTOS-05-Swis_Thread